kyma-project/kyma/common/makefiles/docs/generic-make-go.md

 - **MOUNT_TARGET** - contains rules which are dynamically created by the `buildpack-mount` Function
 - **COPY_TARGET** - contains rules which are dynamically created by the `buildpack-cp-ro` Function

-## Adjust the generic Makefile
+## Adjust the Generic Makefile

-### Disable the current rule in the local Makefile
+### Disable the Current Rule in the Local Makefile
 To disable a rule in the new Makefile, follow it with the semicolon `;`.
 For example, write: `{RULE}: ;`.
 The warning will appear in the console but the rule will be disabled.

-### Add a new local rule that doesn't need a buildpack
+### Add a New Local Rule That Doesn't Need a Buildpack
 To add a new local rule that doesn't need a buildpack, define a rule in the local Makefile and add this rule to one of the global rule:
 ```makefile
 verify:: {YOUR_RULE}
 ```

-### Add a new local rule that needs a buildpack
+### Add a New Local Rule That Needs a Buildpack
 To add a new local rule that needs a buildpack, define a rule in the local Makefile and call the Function that creates the rule:
 ```makefile
 {RULE}-local: {COMMANDS}